pancakeswap/pancake-subgraph/README.md

 For any of the subgraph: `blocks` as `[subgraph]`

+1. Run the `cd subgraphs/[subgraph]` command to move to the subgraph directory.

-1. Run the `yarn run codegen:[subgraph]` command to prepare the TypeScript sources for the GraphQL (generated/*).
+2. Run the `yarn run codegen` command to prepare the TypeScript sources for the GraphQL (generated/*).

-2. Run the `yarn run build:[subgraph]` command to build the subgraph, and check compilation errors before deploying.
+3. Run the `yarn run build` command to build the subgraph, and check compilation errors before deploying.

-3. Run `graph auth https://api.thegraph.com/deploy/ '<ACCESS_TOKEN>'`
+4. Run `graph auth https://api.thegraph.com/deploy/ '<ACCESS_TOKEN>'`

-4. Deploy via `yarn run deploy:[subgraph]`.
+5. Deploy via `yarn run deploy`.